 Here are a selection of theatres, orchestras and other institutions offering free streamed productions during this period.
-More are being discovered all the time, so do revisit the page from time to time to take advantage of everything that is on offer.....
+New information is still being added, so do revisit the page from time to time to take advantage of everything that is on offer.....

 Whats On Stage - do visit this link first - it leads to a page which lists many of the productions detailed below but as it is updated regularly it also reveals many new ones that do not appear on this U3A page.
 It is definitely worth scrolling down the page as you can play videos of many varied productions directly from it.

-The Royal Albert Hall is streaming free of charge a different musical session every evening.
-So far these have included sessions by Peter Gregson, Alexis French and Alfie Boe and they remain on the website so can still be enjoyed even if you missed them on the evening they were streamed.
+The Royal Albert Hall is streaming free of charge a different musical session every evening from artists’ homes to yours whilst the Hall is shut.
+These shows are all available on their website so can still be enjoyed even if you missed them on the evening they were streamed.

 Theatre Royal Bath is making available an archive recording of their 2017 co-production of Joe Orton's What The Butler Saw.
 The captioned recording will be live on this page until the end of lockdown.
 Archive recordings are made by theatres so they have a full record of the productions they work on.
 They’re filmed on a single camera at the back of the auditorium.
 Although the show was never intended for public broadcast, they are making this video available with captions for everyone to enjoy for a limited time.

 Birmingham Repertory Company is making available an archive recording of their 2016 co-production of Oscar Wilde’s classic play The Importance of Being Earnest.
-The captioned recording will be live on their page from 7pm Sun 5 April.
 Archive recordings are made by theatres so they have a full record of the productions they work on.
 They’re filmed on a single camera at the back of the auditorium.
 Although the show was never intended for public broadcast, they are making this video available with captions for everyone to enjoy for a limited time.

 The Show Must Go Online These live-streamed readings of Shakespeare's plays aim to bring actors and audiences together to collectively enjoy and experience Shakespeare at a time when connecting in a traditional theatre space isn’t possible.
 Casts in the UK and around the world are being brought together, using meeting platform Zoom, by Robert Myles, a classical actor and director, writer and freelance creative lead.
 The plays are being performed weekly in the order that Shakespeare is generally believed to have written them, with each play reading remaining on YouTube afterwards.
-2 April - Henry VI, Part 1; 9 April - Henry VI, Part 2; 16 April - Henry VI, Part 3; 23 April - Titus Andronicus; 30 April - Richard III; 7 May - The Comedy of Errors; 14 May - Love's Labour's Lost; 21 May - Love's Labour's Won; 28 May - Richard II....the schedule goes through until the end of November.
+The schedule goes through until the end of November.
 One key tip: if you are not going to watch it all at once, remember to make a mental note of the time showing on the timeline before you disconnect to help you to get back to where you were

 The Metropolitan Opera House is streaming a different opera each night.
 Each production is available for 23 hours.